GeorgeGray97/level5-portfolio/creating-your-agency-site/_START-HERE-jobs-to-do-1.md

 A name is an obvious place to start, but don't be too critical at this stage.
 You want lots of ideas rather than 'prematurely optimising' for one.
 Let everyone in the group think about it and see if there's one solution that everyone likes.

 This is how designers like to think: working out the problem leads to a solution.
 So in this case, one way of stating the problem is 'we have no name'.
 But then you can redefine the problem: 'what name works for all of us AND explains to people what we do?'.
-By putting the problem into different words you can stumble over a solution.
+By putting the problem into different words you might stumble over a solution.

 ### Visual inspiration